darktrace/terraform-aws-vsensor/README.md

 ##### Configure networking

-If your Darktrace Master instance is behind a firewall, you must grant access to the instance to the IP addresses of your NAT gateways.
+If you have a physical Darktrace deployment behind a firewall, you must grant access to the instance to the IP addresses of your NAT gateways.
 For a new VPC deployment, use the IP addresses in the `nat_gw_eip_public_ip` outputs.
 For an existing VPC deployment, use the IP addresses of the existing NAT gateways.

 ##### Configure traffic mirroring